seamusdemora/PiFormulae/Git-ServerOnRpi.md

   ...
 Receiving objects: 100% (3/3), done.
 ```
 Of course this `clone` operation can also be done on any remote host using a URL (e.g. SSH, or https).
-In either case, **we have now `clone`d a copy of our repo which may be used by user "developer".**
+The net result is this: **We have now `clone`d a copy of our repo which may be used by user "developer".**